Viewtracker - Analytics for Confluence Cloud

 This is explained in detail on this page: Viewtracker API

-This is explained in detail on this page: Scroll Viewport Tracking on Viewtracker Cloud
+This is explained in detail on this page: Scroll Sites Tracking on Viewtracker Cloud

 Other Apps and Integrations